dongzgh/dongzgh.github.io/journal.md

   * Continued study of Grasshopper tutorials 'Design Studio AIR at the University of Melbourne'

 * [Houses](#houses)
-  * Cleaned some garbages at the Evelyn Lane
+  * Cleaned some garbage at the Evelyn Lane

 #### 2018-02-26